fiveten59/Vdr-Installer-Rpi/README.md

-Vdr automatically starts on all the three version after booting and (console version) shutdown after poweroff of your remote while on desktop version shut Vdr e display the usual Bullseye screeb
+Vdr automatically starts on all the three version after booting and (console version) shutdown after poweroff of your remote while on desktop version shut Vdr e display the usual Bullseye screen

-Tips & Tricks
+# Tips & Tricks

-# Using a simple USB Audio Device [f.e.
-USB PnP Sound Device] from a remote terminal check
-aplay -l
-and control where is your Usb - In my case I have "card 1: Device [USB PnP Sound Device], device 0: USB Audio [USB Audio]" so we have to change alsa.conf with sudo nano /usr/share/alsa/alsa.conf
+Using a simple USB Audio Device [f.e.
+USB PnP Sound Device] from a remote terminal check aplay -l and control where is your Usb - In my case I have "card 1: Device [USB PnP Sound Device], device 0: USB Audio [USB Audio]" so we have to change alsa.conf with sudo nano /usr/share/alsa/alsa.conf